SkafteNicki/dtu_cs_thesis/docs/faq.md

 Yes, no problem.
 However, I would recommend talking with your employer about the last 2-3 weeks of your thesis and either getting time off or reduced hours (if you economically can).
 The last weeks of your thesis is often the most stressful, and you will need all the time you can get.

+## How long does the thesis take?

+The project period is 5 months (30 ECTS) or 5.5 months (32.5 ECTS) or 6 months (35 ECTS) of full-time work.
+You get an additional 3 weeks extra for every 5 additional ECTS credits from course activities.